the fast & minimal camera

 The table below sums up the key differences between Bayer RAW and Apple Pro RAW.

 Apple ProRAW is a processed format.
-From the moment the file is created, there are decisions about its rendering (demosaicking, denoising) that cannot be undone.
+From the moment the file is created, there are decisions about its rendering (demosaicking, denoising) baked into the file itself, that cannot be undone - this makes it fundamentally different from Bayer RAW.

-Another key way in which Bayer RAW and Apple ProRAW differ is that Bayer RAW phoots are a single sensor exposure, whereas Apple ProRAW photos are a composite from multiple exposures.
+Another key way in which Bayer RAW and Apple ProRAW differ is that a Bayer RAW photo is produced from a single sensor exposure, whereas an Apple ProRAW photo is a composite from multiple exposures.

 Apple ProRAW uses this technique to produce a high definition range (HDR) image, with little to no detail lost in either the shadows or highlights.